Raising Concerns Including Financial Stewardship

 - illegal, unethical or questionable practices that adversely affect, or may adversely affect, the financial assets of the UWCA.

-The procedures in this Policy are designed to ensure that reported issues are investigated, and result in action appropriate to each case, including the possibility of censure, and civil or criminal procedures.
+The procedures in this Policy are designed to ensure that reported Complaints are investigated, and result in action appropriate to each case, including the possibility of censure, and civil or criminal procedures.

 |means unknown authorship, and without designation that might lead to information about the authorship.
 Anonymity is not compromised by assignment of a code or other designation with which a person can communicate, without revealing his or her identity.|